openfun/kubic/README.md

 Once the cluster has been setup, Hashicorp Vault (now referred to as "vault") is not ready for use.
 It has to be initialized and to be unsealed. *Secrets will be handled in the following steps.*
 To ensure HA on the cluster, the deployment consists of 3 pods, spread on 3 nodes. (the node autoscaling feature is used here).
 More pods can be created by modifying Terraform's vars.
 (HPA is not available though).

+*To perform the following steps, you need to have every pod in the `Running` state.
+You can check this with `kubectl get pods -n hashicorp-vault`. (they won't be marked as ready however)*

 ### Manual initialization
 **Initialization of the vault**